 - Combine the flour, sage, 1/4 teaspoon salt and pepper; stir into carrot mixture until blended.
 Gradually add broth and milk.
 Bring to a boil; cook and stir for 1 minute or until thickened.
 Remove from the heat.
 Stir in rice.
 Transfer to a 2-qt. baking dish coated with cooking spray.

 - Place turkey over rice mixture.
 Combine the parsley, paprika and remaining salt; sprinkle over turkey.
-Cover and bake at 350° for 60-70 minutes or until a thermometer inserted into turkey reads 170°.
-Slice turkey; serve with rice.
+Cover and bake at 350° for 60-70 minutes or until a meat thermometer inserted into turkey reads 170°.
+Slice turkey; serve over rice.
 Yield: 6 servings.

 Originally published as Turkey Wild Rice Casserole in Light & Tasty February/March 2006, p23